 Good learners are able to transfer knowledge and skills to new contexts, and are self-aware and self-regulating with regard to not only the present, but their futures too.

 We want to enable all learners to experience success.
 In addition to gaining meaningful qualifications in the senior school, we want learners to be prepared for life beyond school with a set of dispositions – our 10 Independent Learner actions.

 All planning for learning in Year 9 is informed by the Alfriston College Learning Design Principles.
 There is emphasis on connected, authentic and relevant contexts and skills.

 The core learning area curricula are delivered through an integrated programme known as Whanau-based Learning, delivered by a core team of consistent and specialist learning leaders.
-Learners experience the Arts, Learning Languages, Technology and Sport through Imagine, Create and Innovate (ICI) programmes of learning.
+Learners experience the Arts and Learning Languages, through Imagine, Create and Innovate (ICI) programmes of learning.

-Is an ‘integrated’ curriculum delivering the AOs of the core learning areas (English, Maths, Science, Social Studies and Health & PE) with emphasis on the development of a core set of learning dispositions and skills ultimately transferable to learning in the senior school.
+Is an ‘integrated’ curriculum delivering the AOs of the core learning areas (English, Maths, Science, Social Studies, Health & PE, and Technology) with emphasis on the development of a core set of learning dispositions and skills ultimately transferable to learning in the senior school.